EnolCode/EnolCode/README.md

 - :desktop_computer: Im passionate about the world of web development and new technologies.
 - :pencil2: I’m currently learning Bootcamp Full Stack Developer in Factoria F5
-- :handshake: I’m looking to collaborate on any project that allows me to learn
+- :handshake: I'm constantly learning how to improve as a developer and as a person.
-- :ping_pong: Fun fact: I love sports.
+- :ping_pong: I love sports and healthy life.
  <hr>